Estimation of Camera Response Function using Prediction Consistency and Gradual Refinement with an Extension to Deep Learning: Proposed Method

 \subsection{Selection of Patches}

-We add a patch into the set $\mathrm{\Omega}$ if it meets the following criteria: \begin{enumerate}[noitemsep,topsep=1pt] \item The patch has no under-saturated or over-saturated pixels, i.e. for every pixel in the patch, its magnitude (mean of the three colour channel values) is above $\tau_\text{us}$ and below $\tau_\text{os}$, where $\tau_\text{us}$ and $\tau_\text{os}$ are the thresholds set for the under-saturated and over-saturated pixels, respectively. \item The patch is not uniform and contains a mixture of colours, i.e. the variance of all the three colour channel values in the patch is above $\tau_\text{un}$, where $\tau_\text{un}$ is the threshold set for the uniformity of a patch. \item The patch's pixel distributions are not narrow and are well spread in the RGB space, i.e the variance of a colour channel values in the patch is above $\tau_\text{na}$, where $\tau_\text{na}$ is the threshold set for narrowness of the distributions. \end{enumerate} To select the pixel distributions in a patch, we select the distributions by scanning in either horizontal or vertical direction, depending upon which direction the distributions have more variance.
+We add a patch into $\mathrm{\Omega}$ if it meets the following criteria: \begin{enumerate}[noitemsep,topsep=1pt] \item The patch has no under-saturated or over-saturated pixels, i.e. for every pixel in the patch, its magnitude (mean of the three colour channel values) is above $\tau_\text{us}$ and below $\tau_\text{os}$, where $\tau_\text{us}$ and $\tau_\text{os}$ are the thresholds set for the under-saturated and over-saturated pixels, respectively. \item The patch is not uniform and contains a mixture of colours, i.e. the variance of all the three colour channel values in the patch is above $\tau_\text{un}$, where $\tau_\text{un}$ is the threshold set for the uniformity of a patch. \item The patch's pixel distributions are not narrow and are well spread in the RGB space, i.e the variance of a colour channel values in the patch is above $\tau_\text{na}$, where $\tau_\text{na}$ is the threshold set for narrowness of the distributions. \end{enumerate} To select the pixel distributions in a patch, we select the distributions by scanning in either horizontal or vertical direction, depending upon which direction the distributions have more variance.

 Note that: (1) unlike ~\cite{lin2004radiometric}, which uses solely edge patches, our patch selection method also includes patches with any mixture of colours beyond edges.
 This gives us a more rich set of patches; (2) The selection criteria above are learned empirically, and can be adjusted depending on the conditions of the target images; (3) Our horizontal-vertical scanning technique is not a hard requirement, as any other techniques can also be used.
-The only reason we opt for the simple scanning technique is to keep our method efficient.